10 Flat Lay Mistakes That Make Your Work Look Amateurish

 Choose props that tell a story relevant to your subject matter.
 For wedding photographers: invitation suites, ribbon, jewelry, meaningful personal items.
 For florists: quality ribbon, handmade pottery, natural linen.
 For product photographers: items that complement your products' lifestyle or use.

-Maintain your props.
-Keep ribbon pressed, polish metallic items, ensure everything is clean and in good condition.
+Make sure to maintain your props and ensure everything is clean and in good condition.

 When in doubt, less is more.
 No prop is better than a cheap or inappropriate one.